Israeli MIAs

 Israeli MIA are members of the Israel Defense Forces who are missing in action.
 Despite efforts to locate and repatriate them, their whereabouts remain unknown.
+Soldiers formally captured by another state's armed forces are generally termed prisoners of war, while those held by non-state armed groups such as Hamas or Hezbollah are more commonly described in Israel as "abductees," even though Israel has in practice negotiated for their release in much the same way as for prisoners of war.
 Every year, a state ceremony is held at Mount Herzl, Israel's military cemetery in Jerusalem.